AdnanHodzic/displaylink-debian/post-install-guide.md

 * Make sure that UEFI/secure boot is disabled!

+* When you are logging into your session you are using X server (X11) and not Wayland.

 * After install you must reboot to apply the changes.

 * After reboot, make sure DispayLink is running, i.e: